martindbp/merkl/README.md

 When calling a MerkL task function, it returns one or several _Future_ objects (depending on number of outs), which represents an value that hasn't been computed or fetched yet.
-In order to access the actual value, call the `.get()` method on the future.
+In order to access the actual value, call the `.eval()` method on the future.
 This will perform the computation of the output and all needed preceding values recursively, using cached values when available.

 To persist a computed output to disk, call the `write_file(output, track=[True/False])` function.
 If `track=False`, the